sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-07-20-ssoc-2025-MuhammadHaroon-week07.md

    ![User Inerface 1](/assets/Developers/Muhammad%20Haroon/user%20interface%201.png)

-   - Upon clicking the prompt button (which has an icon similar to a code editor), the AI sample generation tool will open.
+   - Upon clicking the Prompt button (which has an icon resembling a code editor), the AI sample generation tool will open.
 It includes an input box where users can enter a prompt and press the Submit button.
-The audio will then be downloaded automatically.
+Users can preview the generated audio by pressing the Preview button.
+If the audio doesn't sound good, they can modify the prompt and preview the audio again before saving it by pressing the Save button.

    ![User Inerface 2](/assets/Developers/Muhammad%20Haroon/user%20interface%202.png)